h12w/gengo/README.md

 gengo: Simple Go Code Generation
 ================================

-* AST generation
+`gengo` provides a serialisable representation of `go/ast`, which can be transformed into Go AST objects and then Go code.

-* Go struct code generation
+* Imports
-* Field tags
+* Go struct type with field tags
-* Idiomatic and customizable naming conventions
+* Idiomatic and customisable naming conventions